momentum-morehouse/py-foundation/README.md

 Add the ability to set the percentage of the total cost you need for a down payment and the rate of expected return on investment.
 For each of these, allow the user to enter the value.
 If they choose not to enter a value, then use the default, like in the following case:

 ```
-Enter your annual salary: 80000
+Enter your annual donations: 80000
-Enter the percent of your salary to save, as a decimal: .15
 Enter the expected annual rate of return [0.04]:
-Enter the cost of your dream home: 500000
+Enter the cost of your dream project: 500000
-Enter the percent of your home's cost to save as a down payment [0.25]: 0.2
 Number of months: ???
 ```